Null (SQL): BOOLEAN data type

 The Boolean type has been subject of criticism, particularly because of the mandated behavior of the UNKNOWN literal, which is never equal to itself because of the identification with NULL.

 As discussed above, in the PostgreSQL implementation of SQL, Null is used to represent all UNKNOWN results, including the UNKNOWN BOOLEAN.
 PostgreSQL does not implement the UNKNOWN literal (although it does implement the IS UNKNOWN operator, which is an orthogonal feature.)
 Most other major vendors do not support the Boolean type (as defined in T031) as of 2012.
-The procedural part of Oracle's PL/SQL supports BOOLEAN however variables; these can also be assigned NULL and the value is considered the same as UNKNOWN.
+The procedural part of Oracle's PL/SQL, however, supports BOOLEAN variables; these can also be assigned NULL and the value is considered the same as UNKNOWN.